Architecture Overview

 • Anomaly Detection and future AI/ML developments.
 Anomaly detection is a technique that uses machine learning to identify unusual patterns that do not conform to expected behavior.
 SL1 does this by collecting data for a particular metric over a period of time, learning the patterns of that particular device metric, and then choosing the best possible algorithm to analyze that data.
 Anomalies are detected when the actual collected data value falls outside the boundaries of the expected value range.

-Load Balancer
+Load Balancing

-A load balance is the SL1 node or appliance that brokers communication with services running on the Compute Cluster.
+A load balancer is the SL1 node or appliance that brokers communication with services running on the Compute Cluster.
 Services running on the Compute Cluster are managed by Kubernetes.
 Therefore, a single service could be running on one Compute node in the Compute Cluster; to provide scale, multiple instances of a single service could be running on one, many, or all nodes in the Compute Cluster.
 To provide scale and resiliency, you can include multiple Load Balancers in your configuration.

 Storage